-- 3.1 The Authority is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a) Treasury Management Strategy (this report) is forward looking and covers: - the capital plans, (including prudential indicators) - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time) - the treasury management strategy, (how the investments/borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - b) A mid-year treasury management report primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision.

-c) An annual treasury outturn report - a backward looking review document which provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+- 3.1 The Authority is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a) Treasury Management Strategy (this report) is forward looking and covers: - the capital plans, (including prudential indicators) - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time) - the treasury management strategy, (how the investments/borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - b) A mid-year treasury management report primarily a progress report providing an update on the capital position, amending prudential indicators as necessary, and whether any policies require revision. - c) An annual treasury outturn report a backward looking review document which provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.

-4.0 Annual Treasury Management Strategy and Investment Strategy and Minimum Revenue Provision Policy 2020/21
+4.0 Annual Treasury Management Strategy and Investment Strategy and Minimum Revenue Provision Policy 2021/22

-- 4.1 The CIPFA Prudential Code for Capital Finance in Local Authorities (as updated in 2017) and the terms of the Local Government Act 2003, together with 'statutory' Government Guidance, establish further requirements in relation to treasury management matters, namely - a) the approval, on an annual basis, of a set of Prudential Indicators.
-The Prudential indicators will be set based on the Capital Programme included within the included within the Medium Term Financial Plan (MTFP) 2020/21 to 2023/24 and Capital Plans 2020/21 to 2023/24 elsewhere on the agenda. - b) the approval, on an annual basis, of an Annual Treasury Management Strategy, an Annual Investment Strategy, an annual Minimum Revenue Provision (MRP) policy statement and a Capital Strategy a) Capital issues
+- 4.1 The CIPFA Prudential Code for Capital Finance in Local Authorities (as updated in 2017) and the terms of the Local Government Act 2003, together with 'statutory' Government Guidance, establish further requirements in relation to treasury management matters, namely: - a) the approval, on an annual basis, of a set of Prudential Indicators.
+The Prudential indicators will be set based on the Capital Plan included within the Medium-Term Financial Plan (MTFP) 2021/22 to 2024/25. - b) the approval, on an annual basis, of an Annual Treasury Management Strategy, an Annual Investment Strategy, an annual Minimum Revenue Provision (MRP) policy statement and a Capital Strategy a) Capital issues

-4.2 Treasury Management Strategy 2020/21
+4.2 Treasury Management Strategy 2021/22

-The Treasury Management strategy for 2020/21 covers two main areas:
+The Treasury Management strategy for 2021/22 covers two main areas: